Alfresco/docs-alfresco/digital-workspace/1.6/troubleshooting/index.md

 ### Is Single Sign-On (SSO) supported with Alfresco Digital Workspace

 Yes, Digital Workspace supports Single Sign-On with the Identity Service.
-See [Alfresco SSO Guide](link) for more details.
+See [Alfresco SSO Guide]({% link identity-service/latest/index.md %}) for more details.

 Alfresco Digital Workspace does not support SAML Single Sign-On (SSO) for Alfresco Content Services.
 Users can login with their credentials using basic authentication, but SAML authentication must not be enforced.

-See [SAML Single Sign-On (SSO) Module for Alfresco Content Services]( Link) for more information.
+See [SAML Module for Alfresco Content Services]({% link saml-module/latest/index.md %}) for more information.